PrestaShop/docs/modules/concepts/hooks/list-of-hooks/actionOrderStatusPostUpdate.md

 {{% notice tip %}}
 **Post update of order status:**
-Allows to be notified after an order status is changed.
+Allows to be notified after order status is changed.
 {{% /notice %}}

 Hook locations: